Updated 29 August 2017

 - Always rename your iMovie project – don’t just call it ‘My Movie 1, My Movie 24’…

-I run one-day courses on iPhone/iPad filmmaking for organisations in the UK, including nonprofits, charities, research organisations, theatre companies, museums and local authorities.
+I run one-day courses on iPhone/iPad filmmaking for organisations in the UK and Europe, including businesses, nonprofits, charities, research organisations, theatre companies, museums and universities.